JourneyJ012/yaRSSa/readme.md

 ## Errors
-The reporting system is yet to be needed.
+The reporting system is yet to be added.
 Both `start.bat` and `start.sh` only writes the exception to `error.txt` so far.
-The reason this sucks is because the software itself doesn't work yet.